natalie-lang/natalie/README.md

-The files in `spec/` come from the excellent [ruby/spec](https://github.com/ruby/spec) project, which is a community-curated repo of test files that any Ruby implementation can use to compare its conformance to what MRI (Matz's Ruby Interpreter) does.
+The files in `spec/` come from the excellent [ruby/spec](https://github.com/ruby/spec) project, which is a community-curated repo of test files that any Ruby implementation can be used to compare its conformance to what MRI (Matz's Ruby Interpreter) does.
 We copy specs over as we implement the part of the language that they cover.

 Everything in `test/` is stuff we wrote while working on Natalie.
-These are tests that helped us bootstrap certain parts of the language and/or weren't covered as much as we would like by the official Ruby specs.
+These are tests that helped us bootstrap certain parts of the language and/or weren't covered as much as we would have liked by the official Ruby specs.
 We use this to supplement the specs in `spec/`.

 ## Copyright & License